What You See is What You Get: Exploiting Visibility for 3D Object Detection: Experiments

 \section{Experiments}

 We present both qualitative (Fig.~\ref{fig:examples}) and quantitative results on the NuScenes 3D detection benchmark.
-We first introduce the setup and baselines, before presenting the main results on the test benchmark.
-Afterwards, we perform diagnostic evaluation and ablation studies to isolate where improvements come from.
+We first introduce the setup and baselines, before we present main results on the test benchmark.
+Afterwards, we perform diagnostic evaluation and ablation studies to pinpoint where improvements come from.
 Finally, we discuss the efficiency of computing visibility through raycasting on-the-fly.

-\paragraph{Setup} We benchmark our approach on the NuScenes 3D detection dataset.
+{\bf Setup:} We benchmark our approach on the NuScenes 3D detection dataset.
 The dataset contains 1,000 scenes captured in two cities.
 We follow the official protocol for NuScenes detection benchmark.
 The training set contains 700 scenes (28,130 annotated frames).
 The validation set contains 150 scenes (6,019 annotated frames).
 Each annotated frame comes with one LiDAR point cloud captured by a 32-beam LiDAR, as well as up to 10 frames of (motion-compensated) point cloud.
 We follow the official evaluation protocol for 3D detection~\cite{caesar2019nuscenes} and evaluate average mAP over different classes and distance threshold.

-\paragraph{Baseline} PointPillars~\cite{lang2019pointpillars} achieves the best accuracy on the NuScenes detection leaderboard among all published methods that have released source code.
-The official PointPillars codebase\footnote{\url{https://github.com/nutonomy/second.pytorch}} only implements 3D detection on KITTI~\cite{geiger2013vision}.
-To reproduce PointPillars results on NuScenes, the authors of PointPillars recommend a third-party implementation\footnote{\url{https://github.com/traveller59/second.pytorch}}.
+{\bf Baseline:} PointPillars~\cite{lang2019pointpillars} achieves the best accuracy on the NuScenes detection leaderboard among all published methods that have released source code.
+The official PointPillars codebase\footnote{\url{https://github.com/nutonomy/second.pytorch}} only contains an implementation for KITTI~\cite{geiger2013vision}.
+To reproduce PointPillars's results on NuScenes, the authors of PointPillars recommend a third-party implementation\footnote{\url{https://github.com/traveller59/second.pytorch}}.
 Using an off-the-shelf configuration provided by the third-part implementation, we train a PointPillars model for 20 epochs from scratch on the full training set and use it as our baseline.
 This model achieves an overall mAP of 31.5\% on the validation set, which is 2\% higher than the official PointPillars mAP (29.5\%)~\cite{caesar2019nuscenes} (Tab.~\ref{tab:diagnostics-vis}).
 As suggested by~\cite{caesar2019nuscenes}, the official implementation of PointPillars employ pretraining (ImageNet/KITTI).
 There is no pretraining in our re-implementation.